How to get results with user testing?

 Our clients have had cases, where test users have given new and unexpected feedback, which in return becomes very insightful for the company.

-It solely depends on what the test creator wants to achieve and find out, but these kinds of tests give less valuable insight than tests with more planning.
+It solely depends on what the test creator wants to achieve and find out, but these tests give less valuable insight than tests with more planning.

 Problems when creating user tests

-User testing faces a lot of problems, but the most common is cramming everything into one test.
-Not only does the test become too complex and long, but the aim of the test also turns vague.
+User testing faces many problems, but the most common is cramming everything into one test.
+Not only does the test become too complex and lengthy, but the aim of the test also turns vague.

 What we’ve seen and suggest is that test creators segment their questions.

-Instead of a long marathon-type test, you create short sprints for your software development research.
+Instead of an extended marathon-type test, you create short sprints for your software development research.

 Another problem arrives when we let testers write down long comments.
 Having to write a long paragraph about a new product makes testers overthink and polish their comment, which we don’t want.